2nd Guitar Concerto Competition & Festival

 - The selected movement will be performed with a piano accompanist provided by DGF;

-- A rehearsal with a piano accompanist will be provided to each Semi Finalist on the 30th of January 2019;
+- A rehearsal with a piano accompanist will be provided to each Semi Finalist on the 12th of Februari 2020;

 - Maximum 20 candidates will be selected to perform in the Semi Finale.